 - If you want to play multiple separate animations at once such as Walk and Wave, you can use Layers to keep each group separate and control which body parts they affect.

 - If you have Walk and Run animations, you can use Mixers to play a combination of both at once so that the character can move at any speed instead of only at those two specific speeds.

 All animations and layers have an

-AnimancerNode.Weight which is a value between 0 and 1 that determines how much they effect the blended result.
+AnimancerNode.Weight which is a value between 0 and 1 that determines how much they affect the blended result.
 For example, if two animations are at 0.5 weight each, then the output will be exactly 50% of the way between them.

 So rather than being explicitly in either a Walking or Running state, a character could be mixing a combination of both while Waving with their upper body on a second layer and fading towards a Standing animation, all at once.

 |Fading||Smoothly transition between animations over time instead of immediately snapping between them.|

 |Layers||Play multiple separate animations at the same time, allowing you to animate different body parts independently and add animations on top of each other.|

 |Mixers||Interpolate between multiple animations based on arbitrary parameters you control.|